Ibn Arabi: Legacy

 After his death, Ibn Arabi's teachings quickly spread throughout the Islamic world.
 His writings were not limited to Muslim elites; they spread to other segments of society through the widespread influence of the Sufi orders.
 Arabi's work also spread widely through works in Persian, Turkish, and Urdu.
 Many popular poets were trained in the Sufi orders and were inspired by Arabi's concepts.

-Contemporary scholars like al-Munawi, Ibn 'Imad al-Hanbali and al-Fayruzabadi all praised Ibn Arabi as "A righteous friend of Allah and faithful scholar of knowledge", "the absolute mujtahid (independent thinker) without doubt" and "the imam of the people of shari'a both in knowledge and in legacy, the educator of the people of the way in practice and in knowledge, and the shaykh of the shaykhs of the people of truth though spiritual experience ("dhawq") and understanding".
+Contemporary scholars like al-Munawi, Ibn 'Imad al-Hanbali, and al-Fayruzabadi all praised Ibn Arabi as "a righteous friend of Allah and faithful scholar of knowledge", "the absolute mujtahid (independent thinker) without doubt", and "the imam of the people of shari'a both in knowledge and in legacy, the educator of the people of the way in practice and in knowledge, and the shaykh of the shaykhs of the people of truth through spiritual experience ("dhawq") and understanding".

 Islamic law

-Although Ibn Arabi stated on more than one occasion that he did not blindly follow any one of the schools of Islamic jurisprudence, he was responsible for copying and preserving books of the Zahirite or literalist school, to which there is fierce debate over his adherence.
-Many prominent Ibn Arabi scholars, including Addas, Chodkiewicz, Gril, Winkel and Al-Gorab, contend that he did not follow any madhhab.
+Although Ibn Arabi stated on more than one occasion that he did not blindly follow any one of the madhhab (schools of fiqh, Islamic jurisprudence), he was responsible for copying and preserving books of the literalist Zahiri school, to which there is fierce debate over his adherence.
+Many prominent ibn Arabi scholars, including Claude Addas, Michel Chodkiewicz, Gril, Eric Winkel, and Mahmoud al-Gorab contend that he did not follow any madhhab.
 Some scholars, such as Hamza Dudgeon and Ignaz Goldziher, reject this notion.
-Goldziher held that Ibn Arabi belonged either to the Zahiri or Hanbali school of Islamic jurisprudence.
+Goldziher held that ibn Arabi belonged either to the Zahiri or Hanbali school.

-In an extant manuscript of Ibn Ḥazm, as transmitted by Ibn ʿArabī, Ibn ʿArabī gives an introduction to the work where he describes a vision he had:
+In an extant manuscript of ibn Hazm, ibn Arabi gives an introduction to the work where he describes a vision he had:

-"I saw myself in the village of Sharaf near Siville; there I saw a plain on which rose an elevation.
+I saw myself in the village of Sharaf near Siville; there I saw a plain on which rose an elevation.
 On this elevation the Prophet stood, and a man whom I did not know, approached him; they embraced each other so violently that they seemed to interpenetrate and become one person.
 Great brightness concealed them from the eyes of the people.
 'I would like to know,' I thought, 'who is this strange man.'
 Then I heard some one say: 'This is the traditionalist ʿAlī Ibn Ḥazm.'
 I had never heard Ibn Ḥazm's name before.
-One of my shaykhs, whom I questioned, informed me that this man is an authority in the field of science of Hadeeth."
+One of my shaykhs, whom I questioned, informed me that this man is an authority in the field of science of Hadeeth.